 - Sriracha optional

-In a large skillet or wok, cook the ginger and garlic in the olive oil over medium-high heat for about a minute.
+In a large pan or wok, cook the ginger and garlic in the remaining oil over medium-high heat for about a minute.

 Add the carrot, broccoli and mushrooms.
 Cook, stirring frequently until the broccoli turns bright green and the mushrooms start to soften, for about 5 minutes.

-While the vegetables are cooking, mix together the toasted sesame oil, garlic chili sauce or red pepper flakes, apple cider vinegar, remaining soy sauce and cornstarch.
+While the vegetables are cooking, mix together the toasted sesame oil, red pepper flakes, apple cider vinegar, remaining tamari, and cornstarch.

-Add the sauce mixture, noodles, tofu and scallions to the skillet.
+Add the sauce mixture, noodles, tofu and scallions to the pan.
 Cook for another 5 minutes or, stirring frequently, to allow the noodles to absorb the sauce.